BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 ## 2. Design Principles

-Hubert's design emerges from six core principles that inform every aspect of the protocol.
+Hubert's design emerges from four core principles that inform every aspect of the protocol.
 These principles align with the broader [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness.

 ### 2.1 Write-Once Semantics